-Mineral Resources for Rocanville are updated by Nutrien when the corresponding NI43-101 Technical Report is issued.
-In between Technical Reports, it remains unchanged.
-Mineral Resources are reported as mineralization inplace and are exclusive of Mineral Reserves.
+Mineral Resources are reported as mineralization in-place and are exclusive of Mineral Reserves.
 In-place tonnes were calculated for each of the Mineral Resource categories using the following parameters:

-Mining Height: 2.51 metres (8.25 feet)

-Ore Density: 2.08 tonnes / cubic metre

-The Mineral Resources for Rocanville Potash, as of December 31, 2021 are as follows:
+Mining Height:2.51 metres (8.25 feet)Ore Density:2.08 tonnes / cubic metre The Mineral Resources for Rocanville Potash, as of December 31, 2024 are as follows:

-Inferred Resource 902 million tonnes
+Inferred Resource 347 million tonnes

-Indicated Resource 1,575 million tonnes
+Indicated Resource 2,042 million tonnes

-Measured Resource 2,017 million tonnes
+Measured Resource 2,258 million tonnes

-Total Resource 4,494 million tonnes
+Total Resource 4,647 million tonnes

-The average mineral grade of the Rocanville Mineral Resource is 23.1% K20 equivalent, and was determined from thousands of in-mine samples at Rocanville.
+The average mineral grade of the Rocanville Mineral Resource is 22.7% K20 equivalent, and was determined from thousands of in-mine samples at Rocanville.